Richard-Ott/TT_2day_course/README.txt

 \______| \______/   \______/  | _| `._____|_______/    |_______|

 Welcome to the 2day TopoToolbox course with Matlab live scripts.
-For this course you do not need any prior knowledge of TT but you have to be able to navigate your way around standard Matlab (or similar) coding.
+For this course you do not need any prior knowledge of TT, but you need a bsaci understanding of Matlab.
 TopoToolbox can be downloaded here: https://github.com/wschwanghart/topotoolbox and Wolfgang Schwanghart has created a helpful blog that can be accessed here https://topotoolbox.wordpress.com/